thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "getContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getContractMetadata<TMetadataType extends ContractMetadata>(provider: ProviderOrSigner, address: string, ipfsGatewayUrl: string, resolveGateway?: boolean): Promise<TMetadataType>;
+export function getContractMetadata<TMetadataType extends ContractMetadataSchema>(provider: ProviderOrSigner, address: string, ipfsGatewayUrl: string, resolveGateway?: boolean): Promise<TMetadataType>;

 // Warning: (ae-internal-missing-underscore) The name "getCurrencyBalance" should be prefixed with an underscore because the declaration is marked as @internal
 //